 A multi-level procedure for redress of a grievance concerning academic and instructional* matters as well as university related employment problems within the college is available to any graduate student.
+Prior to initiating the grievance process at the departmental level, the grieving student has the opportunity to seek advice from the College, by requesting an appointment with the Associate Dean for Graduate Studies.
+The Associate Dean may recommend that the student meet with one or two members of the College Graduate Committee, who are not in the same department as the student, to discuss the issues at hand.
 Every effort shall be made by the student, faculty member, and chair to resolve the grievance within the departmental structure.
 If the departmental grievance procedures do not resolve the grievance, the graduate student may petition the college for redress of the grievance.
 The student must file written notice of a formal grievance with the Associate Dean for Graduate Studies within ten calendar days from the receipt of the departmental decision regarding the grievance.
 In this notice, the grievant must state:

 - The issue being grieved and provide evidence to support the grievance